-SVOC takes an unannotated VCF file as input and automatically invokes ANNOVAR to generate necessary annotations, including refGene, dbnsfp47a, and dbscsnv11.
+SVOC takes an unannotated VCF file as input and automatically call ANNOVAR to generate necessary annotations, including refGene, dbnsfp47a, and dbscsnv11.
 Concurrently, SVOC automatically employs TransVar to derive annotations such as transcript, genomic coordinates, transcript-dependent cDNA, protein coordinates, and variant consequence.
 It utilizes MANE v1.4 (Matched Annotation from NCBI and EMBL-EBI) to annotate canonical transcripts, specifically the MANE Select transcript.
 However, for certain genes, the MANE Select transcript alone may not be sufficient to report all known variants.
 This is particularly relevant in genes with mutually exclusive exons, where both exons harbor clinically significant variants.
 To ensure comprehensive representation, a MANE Plus Clinical transcript is added alongside the MANE Select transcript.

 Currently, Single Nucleotide Variants (SNVs) and Insertion/Deletion variants (Indels).